Zarasim/Interplay-RS-and-Homophily/README.md

-# Interplay-RS-and-Homophily-
+# Interplay-RS-and-Homophily

 Project addressing the interplay between Recommender Systems and Homophily in Network of Users.
 The processed data has been retrieved from the Movielens Dataset (https://movielens.org/).

-## Introuduction and Motivation of the project
+## Introduction and Motivation of the project

 Over the last decades, research on Recommender Systems (RS) has focused on models and algorithms that provide personalized suggestions to customers with increasing